chae-seong/attendance-taking/README.md

 # Attendance Taking

-A simple web application for students to submit their attendance and for admin to upload and export student list.
+A web application for students to submit their attendance and for admin to upload and export student list.

+Admin has to first upload the students.csv file that contains Student ID and Name of students.
+The students from the students.csv can then login using their Student ID and default password before submitting their attendance.

+Admin is able to view the students’ attendance and then proceed to export the students.csv file with the updated attendance.
+Once the admin exports the file, students are unable to login and hence unable to submit their attendance.

 ## To run the application: